ksarthak4ever/Django-E-Commerce/README.md

 *To access stripe and mailgun features create your own account in their sites and add the api keys and password in settings.py file of perfectcushion directory accordingly.

+*To create a fresh database remove the database file and the migrations and run commands:~ python manage.py makemigrations python manage.py migrate

 *For any queries contact me.